Diversity Hiring: 7 Effective Ways For Recruiting Diverse Employees

 - Create better and diverse interview panels that can provide different views than your own.

 - Create and focus questions around their skillset by keeping past experiences as a secondary factor.

-- Give the option of dressing out casually as amany people might not have the means to go all out on a formal suit.
-For companies where dressing up is mandatory, consider offering the service of renting of formal-wear specifically for the interview process.
+- Give the option of dressing out casually as many people might not have the means to go all out on a formal suit.
+However, for companies where dressing up is mandatory, consider offering the renting of formal wear specifically for the interview process.

 Is there any additional way through which you ensure that diversity hiring is prioritized in your organization?
 We’d love to hear it in the comments section below.